-The City of Chandler has Southern flare that attracts both residents and businesses.
-Originally founded as an agriculture town, Chandler was home to ranches and cowboys.
-Cotton, corn and alfalfa were the main commodities back in the day.
+The City of Chandler is known to have great variety in shopping malls, schools, and multifamily homes, attracting both residents and businesses.
+Originally founded as an agricultural town, Chandler was home to ranches and cowboys.
+Cotton, corn, and alfalfa were the main commodities back in the day.

-Chandler hasn’t lost all of its ranching charm but has certainly developed and expanded in the past two decades.
-It is the fourth largest city in Arizona with a 2010 population of 236,123, growing 33.7 percent from July 2000 to April 2010.
+Chandler hasn’t lost all of its ranching charms but has certainly developed and expanded in the past two decades.
+It is the fourth largest city in Arizona with a 2020 population of 269,123, growing 13.98 percent since the 2010 Census.
 Chandler Fashion Square was added to meet shopping demands.
 The city has focused on arts development and opened the Chandler Center for the Arts downtown, which can seat more than 1,000 people.
 The Arizona Railway Museum is also a popular destination.

 Like the city of Chandler, Gilbert was originally founded for agricultural use.
 The city used to be known as the Hay Capital of the World.
 In the past two decades, Gilbert has grown tremendously attracting a young, affluent community.
-Gilbert was recognized in 2010 as the “36th Best Place to Live in the nation,” as well as among the nation’s “top places to live and learn” by GreatSchools.org.
+In 2020, the population grew to 262,514 with an average household income of $81,485.

 Gilbert has many options when it comes to having fun.
 The Gilbert Art Walk occurs several times each month and is free to the public.
 Visitors can look at local artist’s work in downtown Gilbert.
 The Big League Dreams Sports Park is another attraction.
 The park hosts soccer and softball games but is known for its replicas of famous baseball stadiums.

 The city of Glendale is the perfect location for sports fans.
-Its University of Phoenix Stadium hosts the Arizona Cardinals.
-The stadium is the location for the Fiesta Bowl and will host the Super Bowl in 2015.
-Glendale is also home to Arizona’s hockey team, the Phoenix Coyotes who play at Jobing.com Arena.
-For baseball fans, Glendale hosts spring training for the Los Angeles Dodgers and Chicago White Sox.
+Its University of Phoenix stadium hosts the Arizona Cardinals.
+Glendale is also home to Arizona’s hockey team, the Phoenix Coyotes who play at Gila River Arena.
+For baseball fans, Glendale hosts spring training at Camelback Ranch for the Los Angeles Dodgers and Chicago White Sox.

 Glendale is also home to one of four Arizona State University campuses—West campus.
 This location sees many commuter students who travel throughout the valley for classes.
-The city is the fifth largest city in Arizona with a 2010 population of 226,721, growing 3.6 percent from July 2000 to April 2010.
+The city is the fifth-largest city in Arizona with a 2020 population of 257,233, growing 13.46 percent from July 2010 to April 2020.

 With all the attractions, Glendale is an excellent location for office and retail space.
 Businesses can take advantage of a large population along with many tourists that will provide sale opportunities.

-This city that borders Phoenix was listed in Money Magazine’s “Top 100 places to live.”
+This city that borders Phoenix was ranked 29th in Money Magazine’s “Top 50 places to live” in 2018.
 Peoria has been growing as more people relocate to the Phoenix valley.
 Peoria offers many amenities including Spring Training games with the San Diego Padres and Seattle Mariners.

-As the ninth largest city in Arizona, urban development is continually stressed.
+As the sixth-largest city in Arizona, urban development is continually stressed.
 Peoria is trying to meet the demands of its growing population with the creation of a new freeway for industrial and mixed development use.